 Agile processes allow feedback from stakeholders and customers at the time a feature is being built, to make sure it meets the actual need.
 Almost all successful software projects are built using this approach.
 However, there is a perception that agile means ‘open-ended budgets and time frames’, so organisations are understandably wary.

 Before starting a software project, let’s look at the thought process around new software projects in a large organisation.
 This is based on experiences as a supplier, as well as many conversations with procurement people:

 The net result of this is becoming locked into a Waterfall project, even though it’s a terrible model for delivering complex software.

-We end up here because there are implicit assumptions driving how procurement ‘should’ work.
+It happens because there are implicit assumptions driving how procurement ‘should’ work.
 The core objective of a procurement process is to provide value for money and transparency while solving the problems the project addresses as efficiently as possible.
 There should be some flexibility in how this is achieved.

 Hybrid Agile is an approach that can preserve both budgets and competitiveness while also offering better risk management.
+It provides:

 - Prioritised set of ‘deliverable’ features to specify in a contract

 - Range of costs and a timeframe for delivering core features that make up the MVP (Minimal Viable Product)

 - Flexibility to swap features and change priorities as needs evolve